darrarski/DRNet/README.md

     Can perform a `Task` and return `Response` for given `Request`

+* `RequestParameters`

+     Configures `Request` with given parameters

+    * `RequestQueryStringParameters`

+         Set as URL Query String parameters

+    * `RequestFormURLEncodedParameters`

+         Encoded as HTTP URL Form

+    * `RequestJSONParameters`

+         Encoded as JSON and submitted in request body.
+Shouldn't be used with `GET` requests.

+    * `RequestMultipartFormDataParameters`

+         Encoded as HTTP Multipart Form Data and submitted in request body.
+You can set string and file type parameters.
+Use this class when you want to implement file upload in your app.

 * `ResponseValidator`

     Validates `Response` and generates errors if it doesn't pass validation.